* Cost/plane seen over 50 pct higher than nine years ago

 * Cost growth comes despite efforts to reform program

-The U.S. Air Force is set to formally notify Congress that the program has crashed through a key cost-containment threshold that will force a thorough review, Ashton Carter, undersecretary of defense for acquisition, said on Thursday.
+The U.S. Air Force is about to formally notify Congress that the program has crashed through a key cost-containment threshold that will force a thorough review, Ashton Carter, undersecretary of defense for acquisition, said on Thursday.

 “The JSF program has fallen short on performance over the past several years,” Carter told the Senate Armed Services Committee.
-He said the Defense Department planned to aggressively manage it over coming years as it goes from development and testing toward full production.
+He said the Defense Department planned to “aggressively manage” it over coming years as it goes from development and testing toward full production.

-Affordability was supposed to be a hallmark of the F-35, which is being built in three versions for the U.S. Air Force, Navy and Marine Corps; eight overseas co-development partners; and other projected foreign buyers.
+Affordability was supposed to be a hallmark of the F-35, which is being built in three versions for the U.S. Air Force, Navy and Marine Corps; eight overseas co-development partners and other projected foreign buyers.

 Senator Carl Levin, chairman of the committee, said the cost growth could have significant implications for the rest of the Pentagon’s multibillion-dollar acquisition programs and for its budget as a whole.
 The United States alone is scheduled to buy more than 2,400 F-35s, the backbone of its air combat fleet for coming decades.

-If unit-cost growth tops 25 percent, Nunn-McCurdy requires the Pentagon to justify continuing the program based on three main criteria: its importance to U.S. national security; the lack of a viable alternative; and evidence that the problems that led to the cost growth are under control.
+If unit cost growth tops 25 percent, Nunn-McCurdy requires the Pentagon to justify continuing the program based on three main criteria: its importance to U.S. national security; the lack of a viable alternative; and evidence that the problems that led to the cost growth are under control.